 How much should I pay for standalone cable TV plans?

 But keep in mind we used introductory rates to get that figure—and these prices are generally good for only 12 months.
-After that period, you should expect a hefty price increase.
-For example, DIRECTV’s second-year price hike increases the prices by 30%–38% (or $25–$62 a month).
+After that period, you should expect a (potentially) hefty price increase.
+That said, DISH guarantees your price for three years, and DIRECTV promises no rate hikes for two years.

 To start shopping for a cable TV provider, see our Best TV Providers guide.